abdullaxl123/Nova-Launcher-Minecraft/README.md

 A Minecraft Java Edition launcher thats fully opensource and premium/cracked

+If there are Detections, These are false detections because its built with pyinstaller And the code is free to check if you think its a virus

 ## Features

 - **Profiles** each profile has its own folder containing mods, saves, screenshots, resource packs, shader packs and logs